Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Created a new loadSave package.

 - Rename LoadSave to ReadFile, and move into the new package loadSave.

-Reason: Renaming classes with more descriptive names that reflect their purpose.

 - Move saveGame method in Main to a new class SaveGame.
 - Move loadGame method in Main to a new class LoadGame.